mishra-52/ToDoWebApp.github.io/README.md

 # ToDoWebApp.github.io
-This is Beautiful and Easy to use ToDo web applications.
+This is Beautiful and Easy to use ToDo web application.